This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Yes, there are other awesome islands in Australia apart from Magnetic Island.
 Moreton Island is off Brisbane’s coast and this photo was captured during an excellent day trip I did with my work colleagues at the time.
 Snorkelling the Tangalooma Wrecks was most certainly a highlight.

 This photo was taken at Luna Park on New Year’s Eve in 2015.
 I love the colours of the amusement park and setting sun, combined with that bridge again.
-The park’s ferris wheel has excellent views across to Darling Harbour.
+The park’s Ferris wheel has excellent views across to Darling Harbour.

-Because a lot of places in Australia are quite warm year-round, having an ice-cream a day is totally okay (in my opinion).
+Because a lot of places in Australia are quite warm year-round, having an ice-cream a day is okay (in my opinion).
 This was taken in spring in North Melbourne after an awesome day checking out a local festival.
 Melbourne is most definitely not one of those places with summer weather all the time.

 Loch Ard Gorge was probably the biggest surprise for me along the Great Ocean Road.
 I’d seen photos before, but they did not do this gorge justice.
 It’s a beautiful spot next to the Twelve Apostles, but swimming is not recommended due to strong currents.
 I was happy to admire it from the shore.